 The Inquisitr recently reported that Prince Harry actually denied Meghan Markle’s attempt to hold his hand last week as they walked behind the queen.
 The Duchess of Sussex reached for the duke’s hand, and he pulled his hands in front of himself and clasped them.
-The reason they don’t show much affection in public is because of the fact that Queen Elizabeth II rarely holds husband Prince Phillip’s hand during her royal duties.
+The reason they don’t show much affection in public is because of the fact that Queen Elizabeth II rarely holds husband Prince Philip’s hand during her royal duties.
 However, there’s no official royal protocol against holding hands.

 According to a report from Elle, as the Duke and Duchess of Sussex walked into the Your Commonwealth Youth Challenge Reception, they briefly held hands.
 The moment happened so quickly that most people didn’t even notice it.
 However, royal reporter Richard Palmer took video of the event, and in that footage, the couple clearly briefly held hands.
 Also during the evening, Markle reached out and placed her perfectly manicured hand onto her husband’s arm at one point.

 “It’s up to each and every royal and royal couple about how affectionate they are.
 There’s no protocol that tells them they can’t hug or kiss or touch.
 There’s no rulebook like that.
 Each senior member of the royal family is trusted to make the judgment calls of what’s appropriate and when.
 It’s all about being trusted to make those calls on their own,” Myka Meier, a British-American trained by a former member of the queen’s household said.

 Harry and Meghan arrive at Marlborough House. pic.twitter.com/D0Ieo8xj2L